ETFdb Logo

 (TLT B-)20+ Year Treasury Bond ETF11.00%

-(FAS A)Daily Financial Bull 3X Shares10.58%
+(FAS A-)Daily Financial Bull 3X Shares10.58%

-(EZA B-)iShares MSCI South Africa ETF7.33%
+(EZA B)iShares MSCI South Africa ETF7.33%

-(DIA B+)Dow Jones Industrial Average ETF7.02%
+(DIA B)Dow Jones Industrial Average ETF7.02%

 (XBI A)SPDR S&P Biotech ETF6.95%

-(QQQ B+)QQQ6.89%
+(QQQ B)QQQ6.89%

-(FTGC )Global Tactical Commodity Strategy Fund6.46%
+(FTGC A)Global Tactical Commodity Strategy Fund6.46%

 (XLU A)Utilities Select Sector SPDR6.27%